Please enable javascript, or click here to visit my ecommerce web site powered by Shopify.

 What we need is a way of making and moving people so that as we make disciples, we release them into their destiny of pushing into new Kingdom-frontier.

-FREE eBook, Simple Ways To Be Missional, when you sign up for our free email updates.
-Enter your email address below to download your eBook:
+Sign up for our FREE email updates.
+Enter your email address below to get your’s:

 Corporate church doesn’t do this.
 Strictly organic church doesn’t do this.
 I would argue that in the whole of church history, there is one thing that does this, but is largely lost to us in Western culture.